-- Single Tree Method planted trees are scattered among many existing trees, as in street, yard and school plantings, individual trees are tracked and randomly sampled - Tree Canopy Method for Park-like Projects- planted trees are relatively contiguous in park-like settings and change in canopy is tracked - Tree Canopy Method for Riparian Projects trees are planted very close together, significant mortality is expected, and change in canopy is tracked.
-The two main goals are to create a forest ecosystem and generate canopy.
+- Single Tree Method planted trees are scattered among many existing trees, as in street, yard, some parks, and school plantings, individual trees are tracked and randomly sampled - Clustered Parks Planting Method planted trees are relatively contiguous in park-like settings and change in canopy is tracked - Canopy Method trees are planted very close together, often but not required to be in riparian areas, significant mortality is expected, and change in canopy is tracked.
+The two main goals are to create a forest ecosystem and generate canopy - Area Reforestation Method large areas are planted to generate a forest ecosystem, for example converting from agriculture and in upland areas.
+This quantification method is under development

 In all cases, the estimated amount of CO2 stored 25-years after planting is calculated.
 The forecasted amount of CO2 stored during this time is the value from which the Registry issues credits in the amounts of 10%, 40% and 30% at Years 1, 4, and 6 after planting, respectively.
-A 20% mortality deduction is applied before calculation of Year 1 Credits in the Single Tree and Canopy Methods.
+A 20% mortality deduction is applied before calculation of Year 1 Credits in the Single Tree and Clustered Parks Planting Methods.
 A 5% buffer pool deduction is applied in all three methods before calculation of any crediting, with these funds going into a program-wide pool to insure against catastrophic loss of trees.
 At the end of the project, in year 25, Operators will receive credits for all CO2 stored, minus credits already issued.